tekknolagi/tekknolagi.github.com/_posts/2024-09-20-type-inference.md

 - AFAICS the section on generalization doesn't mention the issues with variables escaping their binder's scope.
 Maybe fine for the purposes of this blog post.

-3)

-big picture: might be a style thing / my own writing preferences but it might be helpful to build up some motivation and intuition at the beginning -- we jump right in without saying what "unify" means or the intuition about (I think) slapping labels on everything then starting to constrain them with equality/merging, and going pairwise structurally down into a tree of type constructors to do so. right now this reads as a (very thorough) notes-as-I-implemented-it and a little less as a tutorial, depends on audience I suppose :-)

-some thoughts I jotted down as I read:

-- constrain/unify: could give some intuition early on about the high-level idea? that we're naming everything we can with variables then when we know two types "should" be equal we're matching them up structurally? unification fundamentally results in knowing more about type vars when a type var unifies with something more concrete, right?

 -->